 What makes Lumina: Artes Latinae the best choice for learning (or reviewing) Latin on your own, at your own pace?
 Artes Latinae features a comprehensive scope and sequence that gives students all the tools they need to master Latin.

-1. Artes Latinae is a time-tested, award-winning Latin program that utilizes a variety of strategies to empower students as they learn Latin.
+1. Artes Latinae is a time-tested, award-winning Latin program that uses a variety of strategies to empower students as they learn Latin.

 Artes Latinae, the self-teaching Latin program designed by Dr. Waldo Sweet, has been helping students succeed in their Latin-learning endeavors for nearly sixty years.
 The innovative program employs a structural approach to language, incorporating research about the deep inner workings of Latin in order to help students more confidently tackle distinctive elements of Latin syntax.
 At the same time, Artes Latinae makes use of a wide variety of teaching techniques to facilitate internalizing the vocabulary and grammar of Latin.
 Many of these strategies remain remarkably relevant to today’s students and adhere to key principles of second language acquisition theories.
 Artes Latinae is now offered as an online interactive program via Lumina: Artes Latinae, giving students even more flexibility in learning Latin.